MVPy: Minimum Viable Python

-Over 32 posts spanning 2 years, this is the final post in my blog series on Python's syntactic sugar.
-I had set out to find all of the Python 3.8 syntax that could be rewritten if you were to run a tool over a single Python source file in isolation and still end up with reasonably similar semantics (i.e. no whole-program analysis,
+Over 32 posts spanning well over 2 years, this is the final post in my blog series on Python's syntactic sugar.
+I had set out to find all of the Python 3.8 syntax that could be rewritten if you were to run a tool over a single Python source file in isolation and still end up with reasonably similar semantics (i.e., no whole-program analysis,

-globals() having different keys was okay).
+globals() having different keys was okay, don't care about performance).
 Surprisingly, it turns out to be easier to list what syntax you can't rewrite than re-iterate all the syntax that you can rewrite!

 - Integers (as the base for other literals like bytes)

 - Function calls

 - Function definitions

 All other syntax can devolve to this core set of syntax.
 I call this subset of syntax the Minimum Viable Python (MVPy) you need to make Python function as a whole.
 If you can implement this subset of the language, then you can do a syntactic translation to support the rest of Python's syntax (although admittedly it might be a bit faster if you directly implemented all the syntax 😉).

 If you look at what syntax is left, it pretty much aligns to what is required to implement a Turing machine:

 - Read/write data (

 - Do things to that data (everything involving defining and using functions)